glamod/marine_qc/docs/introduction.rst

 Running Multiple Individual Report Checks
 -----------------------------------------

-Multiple indvidual report checks can be run simultaneously using the :func:`.do_multiple_row_check` function.
+Multiple individual report checks can be run simultaneously using the :func:`.do_multiple_row_check` function.
 Aside from the input dataframe, two additional arguments can be specified: `qc_dict` and `preproc_dict`.
 The `qc_dict` is a dictionary that specifies the names of the qc function to be run, the variables used as input and the values of the arguments.
 The `preproc_dict` is a dictionary that specifies any pre-processing functions such as a function to